Mexican-Style Corn Quinoa Stuffed Peppers

 These vegetarian stuffed peppers are a total veggie-loaded flavor bomb.
 Make them.
 Your mouth and family will thank you.

 True story, corn and bell peppers are an amazing flavor combination.
-So, while many stuffed pepper recipes have an Italian vibe to them, I felt like combining these two summer veggies into one glorious recipe with a fresh, bright Mexican-style flavors just needed to happen.
+So, while many stuffed pepper recipes have an Italian vibe to them, I thought combining these two summer veggies into one glorious recipe with fresh, bright Mexican-style flavors, needed to happen.

 Frequently Asked Questions